What is the age of children of child groups in Vietnam? What is the maximum number of children in a child group in Vietnam?

 - Refusing, not performing, or inadequately or not promptly performing assistance, intervention, or treatment for children at risk or in dangerous situations, physical or emotional harm.

-- What are the sample essays describing your grandfather for 5th-grade students in Vietnam?
-What are the assessment criteria for 5th-grade students in 2024?
+- What are the guidelines for analysis of the carpenter in the story "Đẽo cày giữa đường"?
+What are the assessment requirements for 7th-grade students in Vietnam?